What is ‘criminal offence data’?

 When do these rules apply?

-These rules apply if you are processing criminal offence data under the general processing regime set out in the GDPR and Part 2 of the DPA 2018, ie if you are not processing for law enforcement purposes.
+These rules apply if you are processing criminal offence data under the general processing regime set out in the UK GDPR and Part 2 of the DPA 2018, ie if you are not processing for law enforcement purposes.
 You need to comply with these rules if you are a commercial, voluntary or community (third-sector) organisation processing criminal offence data for any purpose (including disclosures to the police or other organisations processing for law enforcement purposes).
 You also need to comply if you are a public authority without law enforcement functions or if you are processing for non-law enforcement purposes.

 These rules do not apply if you are a ‘competent authority’ with law enforcement functions as defined in Section 30 of the DPA 2018, and are processing for law enforcement purposes.
 This falls under the separate law enforcement regime in Part 3 of the DPA 2018.

 These rules do apply to competent authorities when processing criminal offence data for purposes not related to law enforcement.
-For example, a police force processing data about its employees’ criminal records for human resources purposes, or sharing data with victim support services, needs to comply with the GDPR.
+For example, a police force processing data about its employees’ criminal records for human resources purposes, or sharing data with victim support services, needs to comply with the UK GDPR.

 For more information, see our separate guidance on Which regime applies.
 There is also guidance on Law enforcement processing.